chanaka3d/react-training/README.md

 npm run dev
 ```

-It will show you the url to browse.
+Now you can browse to http://localhost:3333 to see the reults.